-Raskolnikov bribes a policeman to convince him that Marmeladov should be taken to his home, nearby.
+Raskolnikov bribes a policeman to convince him that Marmeladov should be taken to his home, which is nearby.
 He argues that Marmeladov would die before they got him to a hospital.

 Raskolnikov and some other men help carry the injured man home.

-Meanwhile, Marmeladov's wife, Katerina Ivanovna, is at home, talking to her ten-year-old daughter Polenka, and getting her younger son and daughter ready for bed.
+Meanwhile, Marmeladov's wife, Katerina Ivanovna, is at home, talking to her 10-year-old daughter, Polenka, and getting her younger son and daughter ready for bed.

-She's telling her Polenka about the good old days, when there was money and hope.
+She's telling Polenka about the good old days, when there was money and hope.

 Enter Raskolnikov and crew, who situate Marmeladov (bloody and passed out) on the couch.
 Raskolnikov tells Katerina that a doctor is on the way.